dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 * Avoid storing data and configuration directly in the service container.
 For example, a user's shopping cart shouldn't typically be added to the service container.
 Configuration should use the [options pattern](xref:fundamentals/configuration/options).
 Similarly, avoid "data holder" objects that only exist to allow access to some other object.
 It's better to request the actual item via dependency injection, if possible.

-* Avoid static access to services.
+* Avoid static access to services (for example, [IApplicationBuilder.ApplicationServices](/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder.applicationservices)).

-* Avoid service location in app code.
+* Avoid using the service locator pattern (for example, [IServiceProvider.GetService](/dotnet/api/system.iserviceprovider.getservice)).

 * Avoid static access to `HttpContext`.